Skip to content

 Trainee

-• Undertake a Routine Day in Practice and provide details of the session in advance of the CAT
+• Undertake a Routine session in practice and provide details of the session in advance of the CAT.

 Supervisor guidance